karmab/kcli/doc/index.md

  - sed -i '/.... # KVIRT/d' /etc/hosts
 ```

-## Docker support
+## Docker/Podman support

-Docker support is mainly enabled as a commodity to launch some containers along vms in plan files.
-Of course, you will need docker installed on the client.
+Docker/Podman support is mainly enabled as a commodity to launch some containers along vms in plan files.
+Of course, you will need docker or podman installed on the client.
 So the following can be used in a plan file to launch a container:

 ```YAML
 centos: